 To lift your spirits and celebrate today’s Berlin, it’s time for the final B: beer, as well as other culinary delights.
 Hit up Kreuzberg to mingle with locals and stuff your face with the best food in Berlin: German classics like spatzle and strudel.
 For less conventional vibes, don’t forget Neukolln, with its youthful, avant-garde and international feel.
 If you wear yourself out busting moves and sampling brews, don’t worry—everyone else has done it, too!

-Intercontinental flights to Berlin touch down at Berlin Tegel Airport (TXL), just 10 km northwest of the city centre.
-Pick up one of our car hire options to take your bags to your hotel in Berlin, or catch a ride downtown on underground transit.
-Taxis are plentiful, so if you have a need for speed on Germany’s famous interstate without a speed limit, you can hail a local to show you around as you yell “Autobahn!” from the back seat.
+Intercontinental flights to Berlin touch down at Tegel Airport (TXL), just 10km northwest of the city centre.
+Pick up some wheels with one of our car hire options or catch a ride downtown on underground transit.
+Taxis are plentiful, so if you have a need for speed on Germany’s famous interstate, you can hail a local to show you around as you yell “Autobahn!” from the back seat.

-We’ve scouted out sweet deals on airfare and Berlin accommodation, so you can mix and match to create the perfect getaway to Germany’s historic capital.
+If you hate beer, history, cool architecture and awesome people, well, don’t come to Germany.
+Otherwise, willkommen!
+We’ve scouted out sweet deals on airfare and places to stay in Berlin, so you can mix and match to create the perfect getaway to Germany’s historic capital.

 Hotels in Berlin start at AU$72 per night.
 Prices and availability subject to change.
 Additional terms may apply.